Your Windows Store has been acting up recently.

 As the error message suggests, the problem often happens when the Windows Store cache is damaged.
 By resetting the Windows Store cache, we can clear the cache of the apps and hopefully solve the problem.

-1) On your keyboard, press the Windows logo key and R at the same time.
-Then copy & paste wsreset.exe into the box and click OK.
+1) On your keyboard, press the Windows logo keyand type R at the same time, then type wsreset.exe and press Enter.

 Sometimes the error occurs just because your Windows Store is unable to read the error-ridden cache folder.
 If that’s true, we’ll need to create a new Windows Store cache folder.